Muay Thai vs. BJJ: Which Is Better?

 Thai-style kicks are the most powerful roundhouse kicks in all martial arts due to the mechanics aiming to deliver them with the most force possible.

-Aside from striking techniques, Muay Thai fighters have a deep knowledge of clinching, which is scored highly in matches.
-Control, delivering knees and elbows, and throwing or sweeping the opponent from the clinch are integral parts of the game.
+Aside from striking techniques, Muay Thai fighters have a deep knowledge of clinching, which is scored highly in competition.

 Rules